Steep Rise in Bankruptcy Cases

 The administrator or the debtor-in-possession may borrow funds so that the debtor can continue its operation during the proceeding.
 It is permitted for the debtor's assets to be used as security for such a loan.
-If the assets encumbered by pre-existing secured creditors have a value large enough to guarantee the new loan and the investor consents to this, the law does not prohibit the practice as long as the newly established encumbrance will not be detrimental to the pre-existing secured creditor.
+If the assets encumbered by pre-existing secured creditors have a value large enough to guarantee the new loan and the investor consents to this, the law does not prohibit the practice as long as the newly established encumbrance will not be detrimental to the pre-existing secured creditor(s).

-A creditor’s claim can be determined through statutory processes under the Bankruptcy Law, which authorises the administrator to examine and determine the value of a claim and submit it to the court for ruling after review by the creditors’ meeting.
+A creditor’s claim can be determined through statutory processes under the Bankruptcy Law, which authorises the administrator to examine and determine the value of a claim and submit it to the court for ruling, after review by the creditors’ meeting.

-A reorganisation plan will be submitted by the administrator or the debtor for the approval of the creditors’ meeting.
+A reorganisation plan will be submitted by the administrator or the debtor for approval by the creditors’ meeting.
 If all groups of creditors vote in favour of the plan, the court will normally approve the plan upon application.
 While there are one or more dissenting groups voting against the plan, the administrator may apply to the court to exercise the power of cram-down over the dissenting groups, the standard for which is discussed in 6.4 Claims of Dissenting Creditors.

 The administrator has the power to decide whether to rescind or continue to adhere to a contract that was established before the proceeding, but has not been fully performed by both parties.
-The administrator will send written notice to the contractual party stating its willingness to continue or desire to terminate the contract, within two months of the commencement of the proceeding.
+The administrator will send written notice to the contractual party stating its willingness to continue or desire to terminate the contract, within two months of the commencement of the proceedings.
 If the administrator fails to do so within the two-month period, the contract is automatically deemed to be terminated.